corysauve/nflcolors/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of nflcolors is to provide
+The goal of nflcolors is to provide easy access to NFL team colors and palettes.

 ## Installation